Advice for Incoming Midshipmen

 No matter the situation you are in or the circumstances you face, you have the ability to determine the attitude you hold and the effort you exert.
 Make a conscious choice every day to have a positive attitude and put forth your best effort.

-2. Humble and Hungry
+2. Humble and Hardworking

 Plebe summer revolves around teamwork, plain and simple.

-Humility is the single most important aspect of being a team player, and it is mainly what you would expect it to be.
+Humility is the single most important aspect of being a team player, and it is partly what you would expect it to be.
 It is critical that you leave any arrogance at home and don’t bring it with you to the Academy, because you are about to be surrounded by one thousand other men and women who are just as qualified as you.

 However, you MUST be confident in your abilities and your character, because they have brought you to this moment.
 That’s why I want to address this misunderstanding of humility that can best be summed up in a quote by C.S.
-Lewis: “Humility isn’t thinking less of yourself, but thinking of yourself less.”
+Lewis:

-Emphasize team over self, and define your success by the success of your squad, platoon, and company rather than individually.
+Define your success by the success of your squad, platoon, and company rather than individually.
 Be confident in yourself, and while you must own your experience, don’t be consumed by it.

 Think of others more and think of yourself less!